Analysis Summary

 MiniMax: MiniMax M3 is developed by MiniMax and was released on May 31, 2026.

-Data sourced from OpenRouter API, Artificial Analysis and Hugging Face Open LLM Leaderboard.
+Data sourced from the OpenRouter API, Artificial Analysis, the Hugging Face Open LLM Leaderboard and our own internal testing.
 Scores are editorially curated by our team.